Imagine that you lost the ability to make your key product.

-Last week we came across a radio segment that outlined an interesting problem that Chicago-based Vienna Beef had with hot dog production.
-When the company made the transition to a new production facility, their staple product changed — and nobody knew why.
+We recently came across a radio segment that outlined a similar problem that Chicago-based Vienna Beef had with their hot dog production.
+After the company made the transition to a new production facility, their staple product changed — and nobody knew why.

 Unfortunately, when production began at their new facility, product consistency took a turn for the worse.